 Terms and conditionsThis is an agreement between you, The PhilPapers Foundation, and The American Philosophical Association (we will refer to the Foundation and the APA as "us").
 In using this service, you agree to the following terms:

-1. All information (such as announcements, ads, descriptions, etc) to which you may have access through this service is the responsibility of the copyright holder and is subject to their intellectual property rights of the respective copyright holders.
+1. All information (such as announcements, ads, descriptions, etc.) to which you may have access through this service is subject to the intellectual property rights of the respective copyright holders.
 Users may not modify, sell, or reproduce such information unless given permission by the copyright holder.
 Users may not submit material in a manner that violates the intellectual property rights associated with that material.

-2. When submitting content (e.g. an ad or announcement) to this service, you give us a perpetual, irrevocable, worldwide, royalty-free, and non-exclusive licence to reproduce, adapt, modify, translate, publish, display, and distribute this content.
-You also certify that a) you are entitled to give such rights and b) you have made all reasonable efforts to insure that the information submitted is accurate.
+2. When submitting content (e.g. an ad or announcement) to this service, you give us a perpetual, irrevocable, worldwide, royalty-free, and non-exclusive license to reproduce, adapt, modify, translate, publish, display, and distribute this content.
+You also certify that a) you are entitled to give such rights and b) you have made all reasonable efforts to ensure that the information submitted is accurate.
 The copyright holder of the submitted content (whether you or someone else) retains the copyright.
 Notwithstanding the foregoing, the compiled content, including but not limited to the job listings, database feature, and other website content posted on the philjobs.org website are owned by the American Philosophical Association and the PhilPapers Foundation, including copyright, trademark, and other intellectual property rights.

 4. Our services are offered without any warranty.
 In spite of our best efforts, our database may well contain inaccuracies due to the fallible nature of the crowd-driven process by which it is populated.
 Our software has bugs, both known and unknown, which could cause loss of information or other malfunctions.
 In using this service you agree not to hold us, its maintainers, and backers liable for any loss or damages you might incur as a result.